 - Articulate the methods, theory and models, culture, place and importance of teaching and learning in health science and practice, past and future

-- Assess learner needs and develop a teaching and learning plan tailored to the learners-™ level of understanding and experience
+- Assess learner needs and develop a teaching and learning plan tailored to the learners level of understanding and experience

-- Design a curriculum for teaching demonstrating the ability to formulate and communicate aims, goals and objectives for both teacher and learner; complete and reflect on assessment, appraisal and evaluation
+- Design a curriculum for teaching which demonstrates the ability to formulate and communicate aims, goals and objectives for both teacher and learner; complete and reflect on assessment, appraisal and evaluation

-- Acquire and demonstrate effective and safe interpersonal and teaching skills for one to one, small group and large group settings, and discuss health professionals-™ role in health education and promotion to the public.
+- Acquire and demonstrate effective and safe interpersonal and teaching skills for one to one, small group and large group settings, and discuss the role of health professionals in health education and promotion to the public

 - Understand different approaches to lifelong learning as individual professionals and as part of an organisation